About The Author

 When the construction of a new power plant is finally approved by the government’s economic development authority, design engineers and consultants of the government utility company carry out final survey and investigation of the site.
 Engineering design and preparation of bid documents for the power plant and its transmission line’s construction is carried out as soon as all field data become available.
 The start of construction is within 3 to 5 years or longer depending on the type of power plant to be constructed.
 The new plant is put on stream to meet the country’s increased energy demand for the year it was forecasted and in step with its economic growth.

 The author’s scope of work covers actual field survey and preparation of at least three transmission line routes for evaluation of all concerned agencies.
-The addition of new power plant and its associated transmission line requires a “load flow analysis”, a computer-based software that can simulate the actual flow of current and transmission line losses in the grid.
+The addition of a new power plant and its associated transmission line requires a “load flow analysis”, a computer-based software that can simulate the actual flow of current and transmission line losses in the grid.
 The software determines the most ideal location of a new power plant with geographic and environmental issues seriously taken into consideration to determine – as much as possible – the least transmission line length and loses to the grid’s particular substation tapping point.
 Only the transmission line route and its load are evaluated for power plants dependent on fix hydro or geothermal source.
 The software is operated by utility personnel specially trained in its use.

 Light Rail Transit System